Chris-Abboud/Pathfinding-Maze-Generation-Visualizer/README.md

 1. If you have a maze algorithm that is currently working but not finished, first pause the algorithm by pressing the "Start / Stop" button.
 After the algorithm has paused, then click on the "Enable Maze Mode / Reset Maze" to bring up a new fresh grid.
 2. If the algorithm has already finished, simply click on the "Enable Maze Mode / Reset Maze" button.

-Those are all hte instructions for using the maze mode.
+Those are all the instructions for using the maze mode.
 Here is some important things to note when using a maze generation algorithm.
 1. You must be in Maze Mode to use a maze generation algorithm.
-2. You can not call a new maze generation algorithm unless the algorithm is paused or the grid is cleared.
+2. You can not call a new maze generation algorithm unless the grid is reset.

 ---